 A couple weeks ago I was able to join my team on my first pen-testing onsite social engineering engagement.
-This means we were hired to physically enter as many approved buildings as we could, either through the front door and past security, or by some other means.
+This means we were hired to physically enter as many approved buildings as we could, either through the front door and past security or by some other means.
 We had three days and three nights to do so.
 I had spent the last 10 months (the full length of time of my involvement in the industry up until this point) wavering between excitement and fear of my first onsite engagement.
 I had two main goals for myself for the week: One, get in the door.
 Two, don’t blow it for the team.

 The Benefit of Having a Team

 On the first day of our pen-testing onsite social engineering engagement, I was a ball of anxiety.
 I tend to want to plan, plan, and plan some more.
 This is not ideal in an onsite social engineering setting (cue nervous laugh).
 After planning with the team, we were sitting in our hotel lobby.
-At this point we had decided on our course of action.
+At this point, we had decided on our course of action.
 The difficulty for me was that we weren’t acting.
 This pause just escalated my mounting nervousness.
-I could feel myself going in to panic mode.
+I could feel myself going into panic mode.
 I told my team this and asked if we could get started.
 They are all great and immediately agreed, so off we went.

 This was the first of many occasions throughout the week where I saw the benefit of having a team rather than working solo.
-Had I been there alone, I would have been tempted to go home, curl up with a book, some tea, and act like the entire excursion had been a slightly stressful dream.
-As nice as that would have been for me in the moment, it may not have been the greatest career choice.
+Had I been there alone, I would have been tempted to go home, curl up with a book, some tea, and act as the entire excursion had been a slightly stressful dream.
+As nice as that would have been for me at the moment, it may not have been the greatest career choice.

 Set Specific Goals

 I quickly realized I had effectively set myself up for failure by focusing on that one goal; Get in the building.
-I say this because approximately 5 seconds after stepping in the first client building, I realized I had no idea what to do next.
+I say this because approximately 5 seconds after stepping into the first client building, I realized I had no idea what to do next.
 Why did that happen?
 I had been prepared for this.
-Our team lead had told us what to do next, what to look for.
+Our team leader had told us what to do next, what to look for.
 Why did I feel lost?
 It felt like all of my anxiety had built up to this moment.
 Once I stepped through that door, I felt I had accomplished my biggest goal.
 But then immediately after, the adrenaline and nerves took over again and left me unable to recall the next step.

 This was the second time I realized how beneficial it was to have a team.
 In a burst of brilliance (sarcasm), I looked to my partner and proceeded to copy everything she was doing.
 Having someone who knew the next step pushed me back into focus.
 Now, imagine if I had been on my own.
 I would have gone right back to my book and tea.